Miracles happen to those who believe in them

-When you communicate with someone or something happens to you and instead of dealing with the new ideas presented to you, you look for a hidden agenda, your bodyguard is very suspicious and may be preventing you from adopting happy beliefs.
+When you communicate with someone or something happens to you and instead of dealing with the new ideas presented to you, you look for a hidden agenda, your belief guardian is very suspicious and may be preventing you from adopting happy beliefs.

 So to get those great beliefs about yourself, you can seek the help of people you trust and if you do not have wise relatives or friends that will do, use a professional.

-This bodyguard’s most useful weapon is the word “But”.
+This belief guardian’s most useful weapon is the word “But”.
 He uses it not only when others present him with a new belief, but also in internal conversations.
 He comes up with a belief and shoots it with a “but”.

-If you use the word “but” a lot, that means your bulletproof bodyguard is in action.
-In life coaching, bulletproof bodyguards are very hard to convince and it may seem like they do not want to change their circumstances (which is not true.
+If you use the word “but” a lot, that means your bulletproof guardian is in action.
+In life coaching, bulletproof guardians are very hard to convince and it may seem like they do not want to change their circumstances (which is not true.
 They do.
-The use of this bodyguard is subconscious and they do not think they have any control over it).
+The use of this belief guardian is subconscious and they do not think they have any control over it).

 This type is indecisive about which belief to adopt.
 He has some kind of “split personality”, taking an option and its opposite and juggling between them continuously.
 He says, “If I believe this, it will be good for me, but if I believe the opposite, it can also be good for me”.
 Because none of them stands out, he never chooses between them.